orangci/salah-notifs/README.md

 # notify-salawāt
 Bismillah.
 Notify-salawāt is a Python CLI program for Linux which does only one thing; sends a notification at the adhān and iqāma of each prayer.
 This project utilizes the [aladhan](https://aladhan.com/prayer-times-api) API.
+It uses ~25MiB of memory.

 ## Dependancies
 - python